kyma-project/kyma/docs/serverless/08-02-create-git-function.md

     >**NOTE:** If you use a secured repository, add the **auth** object with the **type** and **secretName** fields to the spec.

-3. Create a Function CR that specifies the Function's logic:
+3. Create a Function CR that specifies the Function's logic and points to the directory with code and dependencies in the given repository.

     ```yaml
     cat <<EOF | kubectl apply -f -